 - A lower remainder value subject to gift and estate tax for Non-Grantor CLTs

-- Grantor CLT—Most often used for donors experiencing a significant income event.
+- Grantor CLT—This is most often used for donors experiencing a significant income event.
 A grantor trust is a trust in which the donor is treated as the owner of the trust for income tax purposes.
-With this structure, the donor receives an immediate tax deduction but the trust assets return to the donor after the trust term ends.
+With this structure, the donor receives an immediate income tax deduction, with the trust assets distributed to the donor or to another non-charitable beneficiary after the trust term ends.
 The charitable deduction the donor received at the funding of the trust is recaptured over the trust term because the donor is taxed on the CLT income, including the payouts to charity.
 Tax-exempt investments in the trust help to minimize the donor's tax liability.

-- Non-Grantor CLT—Reduce Gift and/or Estate Tax.
-The lower the remainder value (the gift to the noncharitable beneficiary), the lower the potential gift tax cost.
+- Non-Grantor CLT—This is used to reduce gift and/or estate tax.
+The lower the remainder value (the gift to the non-charitable beneficiary), the lower the potential gift tax cost.
 Remainder value can even be zeroed out by adjusting the charitable lead payment amount and duration.
-If the CLT assets appreciate at a rate that exceeds the 7520 rate, the value of the excess investment return will be distributed to your remainder beneficiaries at the end of the term free of estate or gift tax.
+If the CLT assets appreciate at a rate that exceeds the 7520 rate, the value of the excess investment return will be distributed to remainder beneficiaries at the end of the term free of estate or gift tax.

-- Couple a CLT with a DAF.
-Many donors name their donor-advised fund account as the lead beneficiary.
-This allows the donor to maintain advisory privileges over the charitable funds to better strategize his/her charitable giving during lifetime and after death
+- CLT donors have the option to name their donor-advised fund account as the lead charitable beneficiary.
+This allows the donor to maintain advisory privileges over the charitable funds, once gifted to their donor-advised fund account, to better strategize his/her charitable giving during lifetime and after death.

-For donors seeking to benefit charitable causes during lifetime while enjoying gift and estate tax savings, a Non-Grantor CLT naming a DAF account as the lead beneficiary may be a great option.
+- For donors seeking to benefit charitable causes during their lifetime while enjoying gift and estate tax savings, a non-grantor CLT naming a donor-advised fund account as the lead charitable beneficiary may be a great option.
 Donors should work with a qualified estate planning attorney and tax advisor to confirm that a properly structured CLT will provide the expected results with respect to the tax consequences of the gift as well as the administration of the CLT.